If you like peanut

 So after that, I got a flashlight/taser combo to carry.
 Like, I hope I never get close enough to taser anything, but it makes me feel better.
 And this morning, not another armadillo but a yucky opossum crossed a few feet in front of me.
 I first thought it was a cat, which I hate too but they would not have been as scary.
 I was so close I could hear its claws on the pavement over my music!
 Uggggh, I still get chills thinking about it.

-I have to deal with this kind of thing if I go early and if I go later in the day I have to dodge cars.
-I don’t want to do that.
-I was bumped by a car in college.
-I really wanted to fall to the ground like I was hurt badly so I could get money and to go out on, but I’m way to honest to pull that off.
+I have to deal with this kind of thing if I go early.
+However, if I go later in the day I have to dodge cars.
+I

 - 1/2 cup shortening

 - 1/2 cup butter margarine may be substituted